a-luna/console-progress-bar/README.md

 ## Features
 - **ConsoleProgressBar**
   - **Implements `IProgress<double>`** The `IProgress` interface greatly simplifies the effort to report progress from an `async` method to the UI, clunky boilerplate code to ensure thread-safety is not required since the `SynchronizationContext` is captured when the progress bar is instantiated.
-  - **Efficient and light-weight** `Console` can easily become sluggish and unresponsive when called frequently, this progress bar only performs 8 calls/second regardless of how often progress is reported.
+  - **Efficient and light-weight** `Console` can become sluggish and unresponsive when called frequently, this progress bar only performs 8 calls/second regardless of how often progress is reported.
   - **Customizable** Each component of the progress bar (start/end brackets, completed/incomplete blocks, progress animation) can be set to any string value through public properties and each item displayed (the progress bar itself, percentage complete, animation) can be shown or hidden.

 - **FileTransferProgressBar**